 Early History of the Jaegers family

-Another 381 words (27 lines of text) covering the years 1678, 1698, 1771, 1780, and 1843 are included under the topic Early Jaegers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jaegers research.
+Another 336 words (24 lines of text) covering the years 1678, 1698, 1771, 1780, and 1843 are included under the topic Early Jaegers History in all our PDF Extended History products and printed products wherever possible.

 Jaegers Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Jaegers include Jaeger, Jeger, Jager, Jaegger, Jegger, Jagger, Jaegers, Jagers, Jaggers, Jaeggers and many more.

 Early Notables of the Jaegers family (pre 1700)

 Notables of the period with the name Jaegers were Heinrich Christroph Jaeger, who was a professor of law in Passau and Privy Councillor and royal advisor to the Prince...